mcreel/NeuralNetsForIndirectInference.jl/README.md

 A plot of the importances of the inputs to the net (as discussed in the paper) is
 ![statistics](https://raw.githubusercontent.com/mcreel/NeuralNetsForIndirectInference.jl/master/SV/ImportanceOfStatistics.png)

 From this, we see that the fourth, ninth and eleventh statistics are not important, while the first, third, sixth, seventh and twelfth are.
-To know more about the statistics, see the function aux_stats.jl, at https://github.com/mcreel/SV/blob/master/src/aux_stat.jl
+To know more about the statistics, see the function aux_stats, in https://github.com/mcreel/NeuralNetsForIndirectInference.jl/blob/master/SV/SVlib.jl

 To replicate this, git clone the archive, cd to the SV directory, start julia, and do `` include("Setup.jl"); include("RunMe.jl").
 The first time, this will take a while, because a lot of supporting packages must be installed.
 See the ``Manifest.toml`` file in the SV directory for the list of what will be installed into the project environment (not your main Julia environment).